How To Master The Harp Harmonic Technique On Acoustic Guitar

 The technique for harp harmonics will be quite unlike anything you have done with your guitar playing before.
 While a picture may be worth a thousand words, a video is worth even more, so be sure to watch the video above to see this technique demonstrated for you in great detail, and reinforce what we are about to cover now.

 There are 3 ways you can approach playing harp harmonics.
-Once we have gone through the fundamentals of the technique, experiment with each approach to see which you prefer.
 I use all 3 depending on the context in which I am using harp harmonics.
-Here is a brief run down of each approach:
+The following is a brief rundown of each approach.

 Using your fingers is perhaps the most natural way to play harp harmonics.
 Your bare thumb will be used to pluck the string.
 It is a slightly different sound compared to using a plectrum or thumb pick, with the harmonics not quite having the same sustain or resonance but still sounding great all the same.